alegemaate/LinkCrawler/README.md

 # LinkCrawler
-Basic python link crawler that crawls websites up to a given depth
+Basic python link crawler that crawls websites up to a given depth.
+Created using python 3, use the appropriate pip and python commands.

 ## Dependencies
 ```pip install requests```